 It’s vital to prioritize the safety and comfort of your employees.
-When your company uses facilities with concrete flooring, you may eventually notice the development of a serious safety issue known as Sweaty Slab Syndrome.
+If your facilities have concrete flooring, you may develop a serious safety issue known as Sweaty Slab Syndrome.

 Concrete Floors – A Safety Issue

-Sweaty Slab Syndrome is the bane of warehouse operations in human environments.
-Humidity builds, and the temperature differential between the air and the concrete floor of the warehouse builds a layer of condensation right where workers are walking.
-This can happen even in climate-controlled facilities if the airflow isn’t optimal, and it’s a health and safety hazard for the employees in the area.
+Sweaty Slab Syndrome is the bane of warehouse operations in environments where people are working.
+As humidity builds, the temperature differential between the air and the warehouse’s concrete floor builds a layer of condensation where workers are walking.
+This can happen even in climate-controlled facilities if the airflow isn’t optimal, and it’s a health and safety hazard for the employees.

 Slip and fall injuries are the primary cause of missed days from work and workers’ compensation claims.
-A concrete floor covered in condensation due to poor air circulation can result in injuries such as sprains, bone fractures, spinal injuries, and traumatic brain injuries, like concussions.
-Not only are these sometimes serious injuries, but they can also have long-term effects that interfere with an employee’s wellbeing and ability to work.
-Even if injuries don’t happen, a concrete floor covered in condensation can make it harder for equipment to function.
+A concrete floor covered in condensation can result in sprains, bone fractures, spinal injuries, and traumatic brain injuries, like concussions.
+Not only are these sometimes serious injuries, but they can also have long-term effects that interfere with an employee’s well-being and ability to work.
+Even if injuries don’t happen, a concrete floor covered in condensation makes it harder for equipment to function.
 It also frustrates employees.

-By eliminating Sweaty Slab Syndrome, you protect your workforce from serious injuries and save your company potential financial strains caused by injuries and greater workers’ compensation insurance premiums.
-One of the best ways to prevent Sweaty Slab Syndrome is to optimize the airflow through the spaces in your facilities with concrete flooring.
+Eliminating Sweaty Slab Syndrome protects your workforce from serious injuries and saves your company financial strain from increased workers’ compensation insurance premiums.
+One of the best ways to prevent Sweaty Slab Syndrome is to optimize the airflow throughout your facilities with concrete flooring.

 Preventing and Eliminating Sweaty Slab Syndrome

 The first step in solving a problem is identifying it.
-When it comes to Sweaty Slab Syndrome, you may start noticing moisture deposits on the floor, or sheens of moisture across an entire concrete surface.
+When it comes to Sweaty Slab Syndrome, you may start noticing moisture deposits on the floor or sheens of moisture across an entire concrete surface.
 This should be your first warning sign that your facility has poor airflow.
-When you partner with EnergyLogic, we will help you identify what’s causing your airflow issues and assess whether or not HVLS fans are a good fit for your building.
+When you partner with EnergyLogic, we will help you identify what’s causing your airflow issues.
+We will then assess whether or not HVLS fans are a good fit for your building.

 HVLS fans are a wonderful way to mitigate Sweaty Slab Syndrome, as results appear quickly.
 When you create more airflow, it becomes more difficult for condensation to form on surfaces.
 HVLS fans equalize the temperatures of all the materials in the area.
-With minimal temperature differences in close proximity, little to no condensation can form.
+With minimal temperature differences, little to no condensation can form.
 HVLS fans are unquestionably the best way to eliminate Sweaty Slab Syndrome.

 How Do HVLS Fans Work?

 HVLS fans are the ideal choice for any building or workspace with concrete floors.
-When the air temperature fluctuates or conflicts with the temperatures of materials around it, condensation forms, work slows down, and employees are at a heightened risk for injuries.
+When the air temperature fluctuates, condensation forms, work slows down, and employees are at a heightened risk for injuries.
 HVLS fan systems will improve airflow and eliminate condensation issues like Sweaty Slab Syndrome.
 Reach out to EnergyLogic for an assessment.
 We can find the right HVLS system for your facility and address any other energy-related concerns.